 You can take this time to build your skills and get ready for your career with online courses and certificates through different websites, such as:

-- Develop an independent project to work on during the summer
+- Develop an independent project to work on during the semester

 - Volunteer remotely with local organizations